Adebisi Shank: 2006 - 2014

+Hiatus 2014 - 2024

-In subsequent years, Kaye and McCreith continued in the music business: Kaye played with his other band All Tvvins, while McCreith did production and mixing work, as well as composing for video games.
+In the intervening years, Kaye and McCreith continued in the music business: Kaye played with his other band All Tvvins, while McCreith did production and mixing work, as well as composing for video games.
 McCreith also released music as a solo artist under the name VMC Sound and as one-half of the duo Speed of Snakes.
 Roe, on the other hand, served as a business lecturer at Dublin music college BIMM.

+2024 - present

 On 30 September 2024, a decade following their initial split, the band posted a message to their socials that read simply: "This is the return of a band called Adebisi Shank.
 New songs.
 New gigs."

+In August 2025 the band released a four-track EP entitled This is the Second EP of a Band Called Adebisi Shank.
+It features guitarist Yvette Young from the band Covet.

+In December 2025 the band released a Christmas album entitled This is the Christmas Album of a band called Adebisi Shank with all proceeds donated to Irish Artists For Palestine (IAFP), which raises funds for medical and humanitarian aid in Gaza and supports art in Palestine.
+The album features vocals from MayKay on Christmas Time Is Here.